TerboucheHacene/review_classifier_BERT/README.md

         poetry install && poetry shell

+* To prepare the data:

+        python review_cl/process.py

+* To train the model:

+        python main.py

 # Data
 The **[Women's E-Commerce Clothing Reviews](https://www.kaggle.com/nicapotato/womens-ecommerce-clothing-reviews)** dataset was used to train and test the model.
 It contains reviews written by customers.
 This dataset includes 23486 rows and 10 feature variables.
 However, only the column **Review Text** was used to predict the **Rating** column.